Sales Funnel Content Marketing – How To Boost Your Conversion Rates

 - Sending out content at the right time through the right channel in order to grab the attention you’re striving for

-What Is A Content Marketing Sales Funnel?
+What Is A Sales Funnel Marketing Strategy?

 The way to keep your brand out of the top funnel rut is with successful content marketing within the sales funnel.
 The trick to sales funnel content marketing is understanding that your pool of potential customers gets smaller the closer you get to the bottom of the funnel (it is a funnel … remember?).
 You’re not going to catch every person’s eye in the top stages of the funnel, and from there, you’re not going to gain a purchase from everyone who sees a social ad–that’s just not the way business works.
 But you can (and should) recognize what the people who move deeper into your funnel want and develop a content strategy that resonates with your customers so they want to dive deeper into your brand.